Find your local bureau

 What is discrimination because of religion or belief

-It is against the law to discriminate against someone because of their religion or belief.
+It is against the law to discriminate against you because of your religion or belief.
 This applies:

 • at work